openlawteam/tribute-contracts/docs/adapters/Template.md

 ## Adapter description and scope

+This is a template for the documentation of an Adapter.

-A brief description of the adapter and what is the use-case covered by the implementation.
+Here you can provide brief description of the adapter and what is the use-case covered by the implementation.
 It is also good to add the goal of the Adapter and which value it brings to the DAO.

 ## Adapter workflow